saswatipatra/Park-API/README.md

 ## Description

 On this webpage one can create national parks in different states and give review and check out other people reviews and average rating of a national park.
+This application has used pagination that helps to navigates differents pages (next/previous pages).

 ## Setup/Installation Requirements